 IMG Worlds of Adventure proudly bills itself as the largest indoor theme park in the world with an area in excess of 1.5 million square feet.
 It was developed by the Ilyas & Mustafa Galadari Group, a local conglomerate with interests in construction, real estate, hospitality, automobiles, food storage, luxury boat distribution, design, manufacturing, and transport.
 The park was designed with a capacity of over twenty thousand visitors per day, though for our visit the place was virtually deserted with staff easily outnumbering guests.
 We counted just nineteen cars in the enormous parking area, though it'd be dishonest of me not to record that we were visiting on a weekday in school term; friends of ours who visited over the Christmas period reported that the place was doing a lively trade.

 We decided to begin our day with what we fully expected to be the weakest of the three coasters.
 Predator (#2309) is an installation of the Eurofighter design first introduced in 2007 and cloned severaltimes since.
 My trip report from the original installation described the ride experience as unpleasantly rough, and I'm sorry to report that this version wasn't much better.
 The initial drop and loop were respectable enough, but a horrible sideways shunt a few moments later slammed the overhead restraint into my jaw, resulting in a low-order throbbing sensation that lasted for the balance of the day.
-We could have ridden a second time, but we figured we'd suffered enough for one morning.
+We were asked if we wanted to ride a second time, but we figured we'd suffered enough for one morning.

 Instead, we relocated to Spider-Man: Doc Ock's Revenge (#2310), a spinning coaster from Mack with the same layout as Sierra Sidewinder at Knott's Berry Farm.
 The ride entrance is hidden in a small alcove that can only be seen when making an anti-clockwise circuit of the building, and as such we ended up walking right past it before a quick check of the map revealed our mistake.
 A friendly member of staff told us to have a nice day as we entered the queue, which moved through three distinct themed rooms with several rows of cattle grid in each.
 Moments later we arrived at an empty boarding platform where an operator pointed us towards the front row.